faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 ## Manual Symbolification

 In order to help us get comfortable with crash dump reports, we can demonstrate how the symbolification actually works.
-In the first crash dump we want to understand:
+In the first crash dump, we want to understand:

 ```
 4   icdab_planets                 	0x00000001008e45bc 0x1008e0000 + 17852